toriowtf/implementing-design-patterns/README.md

 # Delivery Service

-Welcome to the Delivery Service project!
+This Java project showcases the implementation of various design patterns to create a flexible and extensible delivery service.
+The primary design patterns utilized include Singleton, Strategy, Factory, Decorator, Observer, and Adapter.

-This Java application implements a flexible delivery system using various design patterns.
+## Project Focus

-This Java project implements a delivery system using various design patterns: [Singleton](https://github.com/toriowtf/sdpfinal/tree/master/Singleton), [Strategy](https://github.com/toriowtf/sdpfinal/tree/master/Strategy), [Factory](https://github.com/toriowtf/sdpfinal/tree/master/Factory), [Decorator](https://github.com/toriowtf/sdpfinal/tree/master/Decorator), [Observer](https://github.com/toriowtf/sdpfinal/tree/master/Observer), and [Adapter](https://github.com/toriowtf/sdpfinal/tree/master/Adapter).
+The project focuses on creating a flexible and maintainable delivery service by leveraging various design patterns.
+From managing user instances to executing dynamic delivery strategies, each pattern addresses specific concerns, contributing to the overall modularity and scalability of the code.

 ## UML Diagram

 ![UML](UML.png)

-## Table of Contents
+## Objectives

 * [Singleton](#Singleton)
 * [Strategy](#Strategy)